invessex/www/_posts/2016-12-13-essex-uk-at-the-heart-of-the-greater-south-east-england-life-sciences-and-healthcare-cluster.md

 ---
-heading: Essex UK: At the Heart of the ‘Greater South East England’ Life Sciences and Healthcare Cluster
+heading: Essex UK At the Heart of the ‘Greater South East England’ Life Sciences and Healthcare Cluster
 url: essex-uk-at-the-heart-of-the-greater-south-east-england-life-sciences-and-healthcare-cluster
 sectors:
   - life-sciences-healthcare-cluster